 - January 22, 2020 - ITT Chicago-Kent - Louis Jackson Memorial National Student Writing Competition (any topic relating to the law governing the workplace, such as employment law, labor law, employee benefits, or employment discrimination) - $3,000 and publication on the Institute for Law and the Workplace website.

-January 31, 2017 - American Indian Law Review Writing Competition - (any issue concerning American Indian law or indigenous peoples); $1,000 and publication in the American Indian Law Review.
+- February 28, 2020 - American Indian Law Review Writing Competition (any legal issue concerning American Indians or other indigenous peoples) - $1,000 and publication in the American Indian Law Review.